Our chicken cacciatore recipe is loaded with fresh vegetables.

 Freeze leftovers in individual portions for an easy dinner on a busy weeknight.

 Pro tip: Chicken cacciatore can be served over brown rice or whole-wheat pasta.

 - 1 Tbsp olive oil

-- 1 lb raw, boneless, skinless, chicken breasts cut into 1-inch pieces
+- 1 lb. raw, boneless, skinless, chicken breast cut into 1-inch pieces

 - 1 medium onion, thinly sliced